askap-vast/vast-pipeline/docs/adminusage/cli.md

 positional arguments:
   piperun               Path or name of the pipeline run.

-optional arguments:
+options:
   -h, --help            show this help message and exit --full-rerun          Flag to signify that a full re-run is requested.
-Old data is
+Old data is completely removed
-                        completely removed and replaced.
+                        and replaced.
+  --skip-connect        Skip trying to connect to a Dask LocalCluster and instantiate one for the life of
+                        this pipeline run.
-  --version             show program's version number and exit -v {0,1,2,3}, --verbosity {0,1,2,3}
+  --version             Show program's version number and exit.
+  -v {0,1,2,3}, --verbosity {0,1,2,3}
-                        Verbosity level; 0=minimal output, 1=normal output, 2=verbose
+                        Verbosity level; 0=minimal output, 1=normal output, 2=verbose output, 3=very
+                        verbose output
-                        output, 3=very verbose output --settings SETTINGS   The Python path to a settings module, e.g.
-                        "myproject.settings.main".
-If this isn't provided, the
+  --settings SETTINGS   The Python path to a settings module, e.g. "myproject.settings.main".
+If this
-                        DJANGO_SETTINGS_MODULE environment variable will be used.
+                        isn't provided, the DJANGO_SETTINGS_MODULE environment variable will be used.
   --pythonpath PYTHONPATH
-                        A directory to add to the Python path, e.g.
+                        A directory to add to the Python path, e.g. "/home/djangoprojects/myproject".
-                        "/home/djangoprojects/myproject".
-  --traceback           Raise on CommandError exceptions --no-color            Don't colorize the command output.
+  --traceback           Raise on CommandError exceptions.
+  --no-color            Don't colorize the command output.
   --force-color         Force colorization of the command output.
   --skip-checks         Skip system checks.